feiphoon/github-workshop/slides/slides.md

 ###### *26/02/2019*

 ---
+For Alessia, if you need a slide or two?
+---

 *Actually, you're here to learn:*
 #### ~~Git/Hub for CollaborativeDataSci & DataEng~~
 # Good Collaboration in Nearly Anything File-Based, using Github